 Value vs. Growth style exposure

-Weighting in foreign developed and emerging markets, etc.
+Weighting in companies headquartered in developed and emerging international markets, etc.

 Is there a compelling reason to change our pre-determined investment allocation targets?

 - Performance: If you are using actively managed funds (vs. passive/index funds) for some or all of your investments, then objectively hold all managers accountable in each asset category.
 Study and evaluate their short and long term performance, risk, volatility, tax efficiency (non-IRA accounts), expenses, etc. vs. their peer groups.
 Again, the key is objectivity.
 Don’t fall in love with a fund, a fund family, a manager, etc.